More Additions to Saltwater Tank!

 About jjspina

-Janice is an multi-award-winning author with 42 books: 20 children's books for PS-Gr 4, 12 middle-grade/preteen, two young adult books, written under Janice Spina, and 7 novels, and a short story collection written under J.E.
+Janice is a multi-award-winning author with 50 books: 23 children's books for PS-Gr 4, 12 middle-grade/preteen, four young adult books, all written by Janice Spina, and nine novels, and two short story collections written by J.E.
 Spina.
-She is also a writer of poetry, blogger, avid reader, reviewer and a copy editor.
-Janice has always loved writing and started very young writing poetry, then stories.
-Her books have received 36 Book Awards and a few finalists awards.
-All Janice's books are available on Amazon.com, Kindle, B&N and other online book sites.
-One of her sports' poems was published in The Lawrence Eagle Tribune in October of 2008.
-She is currently working on book 3 of a YA fantasy series an and book 2 in an angel series.
-There will be six books in all in this series.
-She hopes to work on a series of four books in a crime/mystery genre that will be offsprings of her thriller, Hunting Mariah.
-There are books in the works about a dog for ages YA.
-Her hobbies are crocheting, sewing, walking to keep fit, hula hooping, tap dancing, going to the movies with her husband, and spending time with her five grandchildren.
+She is also a writer of poetry, blogger, avid reader, reviewer, copy editor and supporter of her fellow authors.
+Janice has always loved writing and started young writing poetry, then stories.
+Her books have received 50 Book Awards and a few finalists awards, and many 5-star reviews from Readers’ Favorite Book Awards and on Amazon.
+All Janice's books are available on Amazon.com in paperback, eBook and audiobook formates, B&N and other online book sites.
+Her hobbies are crocheting, sewing, walking to keep fit, hula hooping, tap dancing, going to dinner with her husband, and spending time with family and friends.
 Janice loves to hear from readers and appreciates reviews.
-Sign up on her blog http://jemsbooks.blog for a copy of her newsletters under Contact Me.
-She lives in New Hampshire with her husband who is her illustrator and cover creator.
+Sign up on her blog http://jemsbooks.blog for updates of her books.
+She lives in New Hampshire with her husband who is her illustrator and cover creator and two tanks of fish.

 This entry was posted in clown fish, fish, fish tanks, Writing, book reviews and publishing, poetry, children's books, YA and novels and tagged , , , , , , , , .
 Bookmark the permalink.